syncthing/syncthing-macos/README.md

 defaults write com.github.xor-gate.syncthing-macosx ApiKey 1234
 ```

+# Known issues

+## Application is reported as corrupted

+When gatekeeper (application security) is enabled the application is currently reported as corrupted.
+For now it should be disabled.
+See [Apple Knowledge Base #HT202491](https://support.apple.com/en-us/HT202491).

 # Contributions

 Contributions are welcome as I'm not an expert in Objective C and Cocoa programming.
 Feel free to open a issue if you spot a bug or have a feature request.